Việt Nam Quốc Dân Đảng: Formation

 The army flag of the Vietnamese Nationalist Party, used in the 1930 uprising.

 The Việt Nam Quốc Dân Đảng (VNQDĐ) was formed at a meeting in Hanoi on December 25, 1927, with Nguyen Thai Hoc as the party's first leader.
 It was Vietnam's first home-grown revolutionary party, established three years before the Indochinese Communist Party.
 The party advocated democratic socialism, but at the outset there was considerable debate over its other fundamental objectives.
-Many wanted it to promote worldwide revolution, rather than limiting itself to campaigning for an independent Vietnamese republic; but there were fears that this would lead to accusations of communism, putting off potential Vietnamese supporters who yearned above all for independence.
+Many wanted it to promote worldwide revolution rather than limiting itself to campaigning for an independent Vietnamese republic, but there were fears that this would lead to accusations of communism and put off potential Vietnamese supporters who yearned above all for independence.
 In a bid for moderation, the final statement was a compromise that read:

 The aim and general line of the party is to make a national revolution, to use military force to overthrow the feudal colonial system, to set up a democratic republic of Vietnam.
 At the same time we will help all oppressed nationalities in the work of struggling to achieve independence, in particular such neighboring countries as Laos and Cambodia.

 A manifesto released in February 1930 showed that the VNQDĐ heavily based its rhetoric on appealing to resentment against the system of racial inequality and the French imposition of capitalism.
 It appealed to the populace to rise up against colonisation and the poor treatment of Vietnamese people.
 It assailed the French for restricting the Vietnamese people's ability to study, discuss policy and associate, and what it perceived as exploitative capitalist policies that enriched French enterprises while leaving Vietnamese people unhealthy.
-It criticised the colonial administration, which it saw as corrupt and encouraging low-level Vietnamese bureaucrats to mistreat their compatriots, and said that the ouster to French rule was necessary to stop the "elimination process" against the Vietnamese race.
+It criticised the colonial administration, which it saw as corrupt and encouraging low-level Vietnamese bureaucrats to mistreat their compatriots, and said that the ouster of French rule was necessary to stop the "elimination process" against the Vietnamese race.

-In order to attain its primary aim of independence, the VNQDĐ had three principles by which it intended to operate.
+In order to attain its primary aim of independence the VNQDĐ had three principles by which it intended to operate.
 The first was nationalism, under which people of all ethnic groups in Vietnam were to be citizens of a sovereign nation.
-Secondly, democracy was to give citizens the right to vote, impeach elected officials, ratify and abolish laws.
-The third and final principle was to implement socialist controls on the economy, and restricting capitalism through nationalisation, guaranteed minimum working conditions and land reform.
+Secondly, democracy; to give citizens the right to vote, impeach elected officials, ratify and abolish laws.
+The third and final principle was to implement socialist controls on the economy, and to restrict capitalism through nationalisation, guarantee minimum working conditions and enact land reform.
 This was ultimately aimed towards reducing income inequality.
 There had been a debate over the socioeconomic bent of the party when it was formed, with some advocating communism and others private property, but the position reached was not dissimilar from an existing Vietnamese social norm where villagers often owned land communally although social hierarchies still existed.
 Although the socioeconomic side of the VNQDĐ agenda was not as heavily promoted at a high political level as the other two principles, there was a strong push at grassroots level to implement more socialist systems.